 Adults must notify GSCWM’s Fund Development Department of their plans to engage in fundraising activities by completing the Adult Fundraising Proposal form.
 GSCWM must approve all adult fundraisers to ensure they are meeting with the standards of the council and GSUSA as well as prevent overlap in the use of facilities or fundraising campaigns already being conducted by GSCWM.

-No matter how much your troop plans to save or spend, you’ll need a safe place to deposit your troop dues, product program proceeds, and other funds.
-If you’ve stepped up to lead an existing troop, you may inherit a checking account, but with a new troop, you’ll want to open a new bank account.
+You’ll need a safe place to deposit your troop dues, product program proceeds, and other funds.
+If you’re a new leader of an existing troop, you may inherit a checking account, but with a new troop, you’ll want to open a new bank account.

 Here are a few helpful tips you can take to the bank: